mstcl/mstcl.github.io/_posts/2022-03-01-unix-philosophy.md

 there, you can probably find books and articles that will explain what it is better than I will be able to.

-From here onwards, I will focus on one of /g/'s most frequently quoted component of UNIX philosophy: "Do One Thing and Do It Well".
-This principle suggests that software designers and developers must do everything to avoid adding "bloat" to their software, a term all [suckless](https://suckless.org/) users abhor.
-To quote Mcllroy (1978):
+From here onwards, I will focus on one of [/g/](https://boards.4channel.org/g/)'s most quoted component of UNIX
+philosophy: "Do One Thing and Do It Well".
+This principle suggests that software designers and developers must strive to avoid adding "bloat" to their software, a term all [suckless](https://suckless.org/) users abhor.
+To quote Doug Mcllroy (1978):

     Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".